Skip to main content

 Information about your blood pressure, cholesterol levels, blood sugar, and even daily activity levels constitutes a detailed portrait of your physiological state.
 Understanding how this sensitive information is protected is the first step in confidently engaging with initiatives designed to support your health.

 The Health Insurance Portability and Accountability Act, or HIPAA, establishes a national standard for the protection of sensitive patient health information.
-The applicability of its privacy and security rules to your company’s is determined by the program’s structure.
+The applicability of its privacy and security rules to your company’s wellness program is determined by the program’s structure.

 A green apple's precisely sectioned core with visible seeds, symbolizing core foundational physiology and cellular integrity vital for hormone optimization and metabolic health.
 It underscores endocrine balance via precision medicine and peptide therapy for enhanced patient outcomes